 Make a Positive Impact

-The more strength, flexibility and sustained energy you have, the bigger your impact will be in the lives of the people you love.
+The more strength, flexibility, and sustained energy you have, the bigger your impact will be on the lives of the people you love.

 New Healthy Habits (Start from Where You Are)